cailynjmiller/MechaCar_Statistical_Analysis/README.md

 ## Study Design: MechaCar vs Competition
 #### What metric or metrics are you going to test?
-I am going to test if there is a difference in the mean of the PSI in vehicles from Lot1 and Lot3.
+I am going to test if there is a difference in the mean of the safety rating of Mechacar vs the competition(population).
 #### What is the null hypothesis or alternative hypothesis?
-Null Hypotheses - There is no statistical difference between the mean PSI of Lot1 and Lot3.<br/>
+Null Hypotheses - There is no statistical difference between the mean safety rating of Mechacar and the competition(population).<br/>
 Alternative Hypothesis - There is a statistical difference between the mean PSI of Lot1 and Lot3
 #### What statistical test would you use to test the hypothesis?
 And why?
-I would use a two-sample t-test because there is one independent variable which is Dichotomous (Sample A vs SampleB) and a dependent variable which is continuous (PSI).
-This test asks "Is there a statistical difference between the distribution means from two samples?" which will answer the question we are wanting in this experiment.
+I would use a one-sample t-test because there is one independent variable which is Dichotomous (MechaCar vs the Population) and a dependent variable which is continuous (safety rating).
+This test asks "Is there a statistical difference between the mean of the sample distribution and the mean of the population distribution?" which will answer the question we are wanting in this experiment.
 #### What data is needed to run the statistical test
-From each lot, we would need a data set that shows the PSI for the vehicles from that lot.
-All we need is those two columns in order to calculate the mean and compare the means against each other.
+We would need a table of the safety ratings of Mechacar vehicles and the mean safety rating of all vehicles.